 A battery energy storage system is a sub-set of energy storage systems, using an electro-chemical solution.
 In other words, a battery energy storage system is an easy way to capture energy and store it for use later, for instance, to supply power to an off-grid application, or to complement a peak in demand.
 They are usually not used to replace grid power completely but instead used to offer short-term solutions in applications where access to grid power is intermittent or the use of a generator is unsuitable due to noise or pollution concerns.
-Energy storage systems are also often used to manage energy generated from intermittent sources, such as solar panels.
+Another application of energy storage systems is the management of energy generated by intermitent sources, such as solar panels.

 A variety of different battery technologies is available for use in battery energy storage systems.
-However, in recent years solutions using Lithium-Ion batteries have grown in popularity, driven by their long working life, wide operational strange, lightweight structure, high energy-efficiency, and, crucially, the falling cost of the technology .
+However, in recent years solutions using Lithium-Ion batteries have grown in popularity, driven by the benefits of an energy storage system, such as their long working life, wide operational strange, lightweight structure, high energy-efficiency, and, crucially, the falling cost of the technology .
 These, combined with the low total cost of ownership and sustainability, make them attractive for several applications.

 A Li-ion battery comprises: